 Douglas said sophisticated credit card fraud rings usually don’t open multiple credit lines in one victim’s name because it can arouse suspicion.
 But there are exceptions.
 In June 2017, a Washington woman was arrested for an identity theft spree that spanned two counties.
 One of the woman’s victims said in court that nine credit cards had been opened in his name and that his “perfect” credit score was ruined.

-New credit: Multiple
+New credit: Multiple inquiries add up

 A thief can only obtain so many credit accounts in your name – eventually, issuers may balk at the sight of so many new accounts and start denying further applications.
 But that may not stop the thief from trying, and every credit application generates a hard inquiry on your credit report.